HorizenOfficial/zen/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Zen has been updated to make use of this.
+Sic has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Zend automatically creates a hidden service to listen on.
-Zend will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
+This means that if Tor is running (and proper authentication has been configured), Sicd automatically creates a hidden service to listen on.
+Sicd will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
 This will positively affect the number of available .onion nodes and their usage.

-This new feature is enabled by default if Zen is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Sic is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running Zend must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running Sicd must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running Zend to the same group and setting permissions appropriately.
-On Debian-based systems the user running Zend can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running Sicd to the same group and setting permissions appropriately.
+On Debian-based systems the user running Sicd can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

-4. Connect to a Zen hidden server
+4. Connect to a Sic hidden server
 -----------------------------------

-To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Zen hidden server.
-Launch zend as follows:
+To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Sic hidden server.
+Launch sicd as follows:

-	./zend -onion=127.0.0.1:9050 -connect=d2y2vsq5rxkcpk6f.onion
+	./sicd -onion=127.0.0.1:9050 -connect=d2y2vsq5rxkcpk6f.onion

-Now use Zen-cli to verify there is only a single peer connection.
+Now use Sic-cli to verify there is only a single peer connection.

-	Zen-cli getpeerinfo
+	Sic-cli getpeerinfo

 	[
 	    {